xmhafiz/sample-graphql-ios/readme.md

 - Cocoapod
 - Apollo 0.13.0

+### How to
+Follow the [Official Guide](https://www.apollographql.com/docs/) and refer bellow points if got some issues

 ### To manually generate API.swift based on *.graphql files and schema.json (bit different than docs)

 ```